oSoWoSo/disroot-howto/pages/02.tutorials/08.Office/07.Mumble/02.Plumble/docs.en.md

 Fill in the fields with the following information:

-1. **Label**: the name you want to use to identify the server in Pumble.
+1. **Label**: the name you want to use to identify the server in Plumble.
 2. **Address**: the server address.
 For **Disroot**, it is *mumble.disroot.org*
 3. **Port**: make sure the port number is **64738**.
 4. **Username**: the username you want to use.